SjoerdV/SjoerdV.github.io/_portfolio/ConvertOneNote2MarkDown.md

 For more information, script download and issue management visit [the Project Site][1] {: .notice--success}

-{% include gallery caption="This is a gallery with relevant product logos for this project." %}
+{% include gallery caption="This is a gallery with relevant product logos for the initial project." %}

 Maybe even go one step further and convert the markdown files to [Asciidoc][2].
 A very well defined and versatile markup language for professionals.

-{% include gallery2 caption="This is a gallery with relevant product logos for this project." %}
+{% include gallery2 caption="This is a gallery with relevant product logos for the additional project steps." %}

 <!-- Begin References -->
 [1]: /ConvertOneNote2MarkDown